America’s Role in Syria Just Got a Lot More Complicated

 Whatever territory changes hands as a result of this Turkish campaign, it underscores the rapid unraveling of American-Turkish relations.
 The Trump administration has been realigning the U.S. with a new set of partners in the Middle East, tacitly uniting Israel, Saudi Arabia, and the U.A.E. in an effort to intimidate (or maybe invade) Iran.
 In this realignment, Turkey has been largely sidelined.

 Now, after backing opposing sides in the Syrian conflict for years, Turkey and Iran had been having a bit of a rapprochement in recent months, united by their concerns over Kurdish separatism and U.S. machinations in the region.
-Erdogan, for example, was among the precious few world leaders to praise Iranian President Hassan Rouhani’s response to the protests that recently swept the country.
-Tehran and Ankara are not quite allies, however; after all, one supports Syrian President Bashar Assad and the other favors his removal.
+Erdogan, for example, was among the precious few world leaders to praise Iranian president Hassan Rouhani’s response to the protests that recently swept the country.
+Tehran and Ankara are not quite allies, however; after all, one supports Syrian president Bashar Assad and the other favors his removal.
 Iran on Sunday urged Turkey to end its military operations in Afrin quickly and to respect Syria’s territorial integrity, warning that the operation could benefit terrorist groups in the area and harm the Syrian peace process being brokered by Turkey, Iran, and Russia.

 Nonetheless, Turkey and Iran share an interest in countering Saudi hegemony, and Erdogan has sought to defuse tensions between Saudi Arabia and Iran, fearing the regional conflagration that could ensue from an all-out war.
 The increasingly paranoid Erdogan also shares Iran’s suspicion that the U.S., which he recently accused of plotting to undermine his government, is a malicious actor in the Middle East.
 In this context, there’s an argument to be made that the U.S. should cut ties with Turkey, even if that means suspending its NATO membership or kicking it out of the alliance entirely.

-Unfortunately, breaking up with Turkey also carries huge risks: It would likely drive Erdogan further into Russia’s welcoming embrace, for one thing, and more importantly, it would undermine whatever it is we’re doing in Syria.
+Unfortunately, breaking up with Turkey also carries huge risks: It would likely drive Erdogan further into Russia’s welcoming embrace, for one thing, and more important, it would undermine whatever it is we’re doing in Syria.
 Last Wednesday, Tillerson acknowledged that American troops will be staying in Syria long after ISIS is defeated, for much the same reasons the administration has decided to keep our military indefinitely entangled in Afghanistan.
-The U.S.’s goals in Syria, Tillerson said, include preventing ISIS and al-Qaeda from regrouping there, supporting the U.N. process for peace and political reform, and curbing the influence of Iran.
+The U.S.’s goals in Syria, Tillerson said, include preventing ISIS and Al Qaeda from regrouping there, supporting the U.N. process for peace and political reform, and curbing the influence of Iran.

 Implicit in at least two of those goals is regime change, as Assad is an Iranian client and meaningful political reform is impossible as long as he remains in power.
 Unfortunately, the other consequence of ISIS’s defeat is that the Syrian army and other pro-government forces have regained control of most of the southern two-thirds of the country, so Assad’s position is much stronger now than it was a few years ago, while the rebellion has split into a staggering number of factions, all with different visions of the future of the country.
 Among the key regional players Turkey, Russia, and Iran, only Turkey is pushing for Assad to go.